-If you want to expand your business globally and want your brand to be recognized in different global markets, you need to take the assistance of a professional language services company.
+If you want to expand your business globally and want your brand to recognize in different global markets, you need to take the assistance of a professional language services company.
 Different translation companies are working around the globe.
-Among them, CCJK is a kind of translation company that will help you to localize your marketing strategies so that you can hit the foreign markets well.
+Among them, CCJK is a kind of translation company that will help you to localize your marketing strategies so that you can hit foreign markets well.

 Most Diverse Countries across the Globe

 Let’s have a look at the most diverse countries across the globe.

 Canada is a highly multicultural country in the world.
 It had a population of more than 38 million comprising people from over 200 ethnic origins.
 The country had two official languages, English and French.
 However, various other languages are also popular in Canada, such as Punjabi, Chinese, and Tagalog.
 People wonder why Canada is so famous around the world.
 The answer lies in its inclusive and welcoming culture, as well as its commitment and dedication to diversity which reflect in the government policies and programs of the nation.

 Papua New Guinea is a culturally diverse country.
 It is native to seven million people and 40% of them are living a self-sustainable natural lifestyle with no global capital.
 The diversity of Papua New Guinea can well be understood by the fact that 12% of existing languages are spoken there.
 Out of 848 languages, 12 languages originate from there.
 The majority of these languages have only 1,000 speakers.
 Papuans and Austronesians are the largest ethnic group, and they are also the first inhabitants of the region.
 They share the island with Australians, Filipinos, Micronesians, Polynesians and Chinese, and European immigrants.